Australia's Police Badge History from Ozbadge.com

 vpqvcbandfront.jpg

 This "Queen Victoria" type crown cap badge was actually introduced around 1926; for use by the Victoria Police Military Band.
-It was originally made in nickel plate and enamel and hallmarked "Stokes Melb".
-The example above is in chrome and vitreous enamel, which would date it no earlier than about 1936; it is hallmarked "Stokes and Sons Melbourne" on the reverse.
-This type of badge was worn by band members up until c 1947, when the large, first King's Crown cap badge (above) was introduced with the word "BAND" on the plinth of the badge.
-Very Rare.
+It was originally made in nickel plate and enamel.
+The example above is in chrome and vitreous enamel, which would date it no earlier than about 1936 and is hallmarked "Stokes and Sons Melbourne" on the reverse.
+This type of badge was worn by band members up until c 1947, when the first, large, King's Crown cap badge (above) was introduced with the word "BAND" on the plinth of the badge.
+A stunning badge with extreme crown depth.
+Extremely Rare.
+Note: Be aware of flat-backed, fakes.

 vmpfront1.jpg